How secure is Xaman?

 Yes and no.

 By this point, hopefully you realize it is basically impossible to guess the Secret Numbers in your lifetime.
 The amount of possibilities is just too great, but... there is the risk that your phone could be lost or stolen.
-If that were to happen, and given enough time and resources, your phone could be hacked and once someone gained access to your phone, they might be able to hack Xumm and if they did that they might be able to decrypt your secret numbers, and if they did that, they could access your funds!
+If that were to happen, and given enough time and resources, your phone could be hacked and once someone gained access to your phone, they might be able to hack Xaman and if they did that they might be able to decrypt your secret numbers, and if they did that, they could access your funds!

-Xumm cards are the perfect way to alleviate the risk of a compromised phone, especially if you follow our recommend guidelines here:
+Xaman cards are the perfect way to alleviate the risk of a compromised phone, especially if you follow our recommend guidelines here:

 Although we believe that your phone is secure and that it will never get lost/damaged/stolen or hacked, having a pair of cards will ensure that even if your phone was ever compromised, your XRPL account would still be safe.
 Here’s how they work…

-A Xumm card will generate a set of private keys on the card.
+A Xaman card will generate a set of private keys on the card.
 They never leave the card.
 No one will ever see them, (including you) and there is no way to access them.
 You can never be tricked into giving your account secret away and the only way to access your account is by having the card with you.

 This sounds better than a cold wallet.

-Your private key (keypair) is generated by a chip inside the Xumm card.
+Your private key (keypair) is generated by a chip inside the Xaman card.
 The keypair cannot be extracted or wiped from the card and the key generation by the chip inside the card is very secure.
 (And has been audited.)
 There is no way for you to access them so you can never give them away.
 Like we said, the account secret is on the card and the only way to access your account is by physically having the card with you.

 I want to know more about the cards.